a-n-rose/a-n-rose.github.io/_posts/2018-11-05-updated-babyname-recommender.md

 ```
 Yes, that means that my shell/screen is just full of lines like that above but... it helps me stay sane.
 It's on my ToDo list to improve.
 Don't judge.

-3)
+3) **Simplify functionality**

-**Simplify functionality**.
 I'll be the first to admit it: it is fun to squeeze in as much functionality into one function.
 But it is a deep pimple to squeeze out if anything goes wrong.
 If you see your code exceeding 5 indendtations, seperate it into separate functions.
 That way your code is more understandable for others and yourself and you can also more easily apply unittesting if you so please.

 ## My code: